adrianmrozo/ds/README.md

 Please note that we have set the training epochs to 1, so that it is possible for the user to have within a good time period a first demonstration of the results.
 And even to training 1 epoch can take up to 10 minutes, so if something does not display, it's well possible that the model is still training.
-If you like to have a better model, you can take this code and change the number of epochs
+If you like to have a better model, you can take this code and change the number of epochs, the training time will increase accordingly.

 ## Installation:

 **If you do not have any experience in Docker and/or Python:**

 We tried to make it as simple as possible for the end user, if you never used Docker before, we strongly recommend to use the following site:

 https://labs.play-with-docker.com/